-Fire Roasted Eggplant Puree
+Fire Roasted Eggplant Purée

-This Fire Roasted Eggplant Puree is a delicious greek puree that can be spread on bread, sliced naan, or used as a dip for veggies and pita chips.
+This fire roasted eggplant purée is a delicious Greek purée that can be spread on bread, sliced naan, or used as a dip for veggies and pita chips.

+When it comes to fresh food, nothing beats cooking savory dishes with fresh vegetables and very few ingredients.
 There are few things I love more than placing an elegant snack and a glass of crisp white wine out on an outdoor table to share with friends over a chat.
 Most often my decor of choice will be a plain white tablecloth, a couple of votive candles, and a clear vase filled with whatever sort of garden flowers I can find.

 The perfect sort of ambiance created for a great conversation.
 In the background of course should be a light classical guitar station giving off just a hint of sound.
 Never overwhelming the company or the conversation itself.

-This unlikely bowl of fire-roasted eggplant might seem somewhat of a complicated dish to churn up with a name like Fire-Roasted Eggplant Puree.
+This unlikely bowl of fire-roasted eggplant might seem somewhat of a complicated dish to churn up with a name like fire roasted eggplant purée.
 However, I assure you, there is nothing fancy going on here.
 Though the result is deceiving with a luscious appearance and flavorful taste.

 The eggplant is simply placed on a stovetop for a few minutes and the food processor is left to do the rest of the work.
 You can, however, hand mix although the texture won’t be as creamy as the recipe instructs.
 It is still delicious in a rustic, chunkier state.
 I will say, I do prefer the use of the food processor as I love the smooth texture that spreads so nicely on a piece of warm naan.